AppwareTeam/appware/README.md

 ### Appware was founded by ApplePy39 and Allaiy2.

-#### We are using CSS, HTML and Javascript for the Front-End, along with the Flask micro-framework.
+#### We are using CSS, HTML and Javascript for the Front-End, along with the Flask Back-End micro-framework.